712 related texts · 8 related myths · Page 1 of 15

 It wasn't just divine intervention; sometimes, it took a little bit of clever strategy and a whole lot of faith.
 We pick up the story after the fall of Heshbon.
 Israel now possesse...

 Even Moses, the great lawgiver, felt that sting.
-We often think of Moses as this towering figure, unflinching in his faith, boldly confronting Pharaoh and leading the Israelites th...
+Moses is often remembered as this towering figure, unflinching in his faith, boldly confronting Pharaoh and leading the Israelites ...